sg-s/spikesort/README.md

 ![](images/2d-norm-pca.png)

+`spikesort` ships with the following dimensionality reduction algorithms:
+1. Spike Amplitudes
+2. Fractional Spike Amplitudes
+3. Relative Spike Amplitudes
+4. Fractional Amplitudes and Inter-Spike Intervals
+5. Principal Components Analysis
+6. Normalised PCA

 ### Several algorithms for data clustering

 Likewise, data clustering is achieved through plugins, allowing you to customise `spikesort` for any task.
+Out of the box, `spikesort` supports the following clustering algorithms:

+1. k-means
+2. 1D Gaussian Clustering
+3. 2D Manual Clustering

+All these methods are built around an awesome [plugin](#plugin-architecture) architecture, making inclusion of new clustering methods **very** easy.

 ### SmartScroll